<!--

 key_id: Address, // Key identifier (address derived from public key)

-expiry: Option<u64>, // Unix timestamp when key expires (None = never expires)
+expiry: Option<u64>, // Unix timestamp when key expires (omit / None for never expires)

 limits: Option<Vec<TokenLimit>>, // TIP20 spending limits (None = unlimited spending)